paluh/purescript-redis-hotqueue/README.md

       assert "Result has been correctly calculated" (x == Right (n * 8))
 ```

 Helpers which spawn Redis server and worker processes and cleanup them afterwards.
-Worker is just `node` run against one-liner which runs our function.
+Worker is just a `node` process run against one-liner which executes our function.

 ```purescript
 withChild cmd args f = bracket spawn kill f